LeilaMoussa/interpreted-pl-env/README.md

     * Lexical description: Regular Expressions that describe the syntax of the basic elements.
     * Syntactic description: EBNF description of a valid HLPL program.

-- Milestone 3: To be added soon...
+- Milestone 3: Lexical Analysis
+- Milestone 4: Syntactic and static semantics analysis and code generation

 ### Documentation & Design
 #### Usage